 - Light.
 Secure flashlights, battery-powered lanterns and extra batteries.
-Avoid light sources that require flames. - Water.
+It's best to avoid light sources that require flames. - Water.
 If you depend on a well, fill bathtubs or other large containers for household use, like flushing toilets.
 Fill clean pitchers or jugs for drinking water.
-If you have livestock or poultry, secure a stand-by generator to run the well pump.
+If you have livestock or poultry, secure a stand-by generator to run the well pump. - Food.
+Nonperishable foods that don't need cooking are ideal, like canned fruit, powdered milk, peanut butter, bread and crackers.
+Don't forget a manual can opener.